botpress/botpress/docs/guide/docs/channels/teams.md

 2. Click on `Register`

-3. On the next page (`Connect to channels`), under the section `Add a featured channel`, click on `Configure Microsoft Teams Channel`, then click on `Save`.
+3. On the next page (`Connect to channels`), under the section, `Add a featured channel`, click on `Configure Microsoft Teams Channel`, then click on `Save`.
 No other configuration is needed at this point.

 ## Configuration

-### Configure the channel on Botpress
+### Configure channel on Botpress

 1. Open MS Teams (either the web version or the desktop client), then start a new conversation.
-In the search bar, paste your microsoft App Id.
+In the search bar, paste your Microsoft App Id.
 You should see your registered bot.

 2. Try talking to your bot.
-If you get a message saying that your bot has been disabled by administrator, you have to enable App sideloading in your microsoft admin portal.
+If you get a message saying that an administrator has disabled your bot, you must enable App sideloading in your Microsoft admin portal.
 See this [article](https://docs.microsoft.com/en-us/microsoftteams/enable-features-office-365) for more details.

 You can now continue to next [section](#setting-up-ms-teams-channel-from-an-already-configured-ms-bot-with-an-appid-and-password).